-Crohn’s & Colitis Awareness Week was created by U.S. Senate Resolution 199, “A resolution supporting the goals and ideals of Crohn’s and Colitis Awareness Week, December 1-7.”
+Crohn’s and Colitis Awareness Week was created by U.S. Senate Resolution 199, “A resolution supporting the goals and ideals of Crohn’s and Colitis Awareness Week, December 1-7.”
 S. Res.
 199 expresses appreciation to the family members and caregivers who support people in the United States living with Crohn’s disease and ulcerative colitis.
 It also commends health care professionals who care for Crohn’s disease and ulcerative colitis patients and biomedical researchers who work to advance research aimed at developing new treatments.
 In observance, I’m going to discuss my experiences with Crohn’s disease, which I’ve had since 1992.

 When I was finally diagnosed with Crohn’s disease, I had been seriously ill for several months.
 Three doctors had already misdiagnosed me, and I wasn’t sure I’d find out what was wrong with me this side of the grave.